-ASSURE-19 uses a saliva specimen to screen for viruses without having uncomfortably swab high up in a person’s nasal passage, or draw blood.
+ASSURE-19 uses a saliva specimen to screen for viruses without having to uncomfortably swab high up in a person’s nasal passage, or draw blood.
 It requires no expensive or complex lab equipment, no training or technicians, and no delays while samples are transported or cultured.
-ASSURE-19 can provide results at home, at school, at an office, or in a health care facility within just minutes.
+ASSURE-19 can provide results within just minutes.

 ASSURE-19 is an ASSURE variant currently being developed by Oceanit to utilize saliva specimens to detect Covid-19.
 The test kits contain a saliva swab and a test cassette, known as Lateral Flow Assays (LFAs).
 Test cassettes work by simply reacting to a user’s specimen and displaying a control line and a positive line if Covid-19 is detected.

 ASSURE-19 tests take just minutes to run.
 Each test kit contains a swab, vial of buffer solution, pipette and a sealed ASSURE cassette.
 Users swab under their tongues for approximately 15 seconds to absorb saliva.
 Once the specimen is collected, the swab is plunged into the vial of solution, mixing with the ASSURE buffer.